Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Every industry has a different interpretation of what a linear actuator is.
 The popularly accepted definition is a device designed to change rotary force into linear movement.
 The initial force can be from a hand crank or electrical motor, which is transferred to some type of linear shaft or device.

-Linear actuators provide a safe, clean, and quiet method of creating motion with accurate control.
-Their low maintenance, highly efficient use of energy, and long life make them a perfect solution for manufacturing operations.
-Since they can be engineered and adapted to a variety of conditions, they are an important part of many applications and products.
+Linear actuators offer a safe, clean, and quiet method of creating motion with precise control.
+Their low maintenance, high energy efficiency, and long lifespan make them ideal for manufacturing operations.
+With the ability to be engineered and adapted for various conditions, they are crucial components in many applications and products.

-The modern version of linear actuator developed during the first industrial revolution out of the necessity to operate complex machines.
-Hydraulic and pneumatic actuators were part of steam engines to control the steam system, which used pistons to produce energy.
+The modern linear actuator evolved during the first industrial revolution to manage complex machinery.
+Hydraulic and pneumatic actuators were integral to steam engines, where they controlled the steam system using pistons to generate energy.

 The present form of the electric actuator was invented in 1979 by Brent Jensen, a Danish businessman, to help a friend with his wheelchair.
 The purpose of the actuator was to adjust the height of the chair for the sake of convenience.
 Jensen, who was attempting to improve his company, took the idea to his lab with the goal of using it for other purposes.
 From his efforts came the first electric actuator.